 - Make sure to provide plenty of food and fresh water, but make feeding and watering as efficient and calm as possible.

-- While it is okay to have a quick peek in the cage on occasion, avoid siting and watching for long periods.
+- While it is okay to have a quick peek in the cage on occasion, avoid sitting and watching for long periods.

-- Keep in mind that the mom will be very protective as well so may act more aggressive than usual; this is natural and no cause for concern.
+- Keep in mind that the mom will be very protective and may act more aggressive than usual; this is natural and no cause for concern.